chriswessels/ember-hammer/README.md

 ember-hammer
 ============
 ember-hammer is a neat interface for defining [Hammer.js](https://github.com/EightMedia/hammer.js) gestural behaviour in your [Ember.js](http://www.emberjs.com) Views.
+It is easy to use and lightweight.

+##Example

+    App.SomeView = Ember.View.extend({
+      hammerOptions: {
+        swipe_velocity: 0.5
+      },
+      gestures: {
+        swipeLeft: function (event) {
+          // do something like send an event down the controller/route chain return false; // return `false` to stop bubbling }
+      }
+    });

 ##Usage

-First, include the `ember-hammer.js` file into your asset delivery pipeline (ideally this should include minification, concatenation and gzipping). ember-hammer should be included prior to the code that initializes your Ember application.
+First, include the `ember-hammer.js` file into your asset delivery pipeline (ideally this should include minification, concatenation and gzipping). ember-hammer should be included prior to the code that initializes your Ember application (but before Ember.js itself).

+You can install ember-hammer via [Bower](http://bower.io/) using `bower install --save ember-hammer`.

 Next, define a `gestures` object in any view that you'd like to enable gestural behaviour for.
 Inside this object, define any Hammer.js gestural event as a key, with the callback function as the value.

-See example below.
+See example above.

 ###Passing options to Hammer.js